seanhagen/workernator/docs/design.md

 -   add a flag to the message sent to `Tail` so it only prints the last N lines of output before continuing with live messages
 -   allow `Tail` to return log messages by job *type*, instead of just specific jobs

 Each of these would require one of two things.
 Either the `JobId` message gets overloaded to the point of being nearly useless &#x2013; or each method gets its own message type.
+Switching the message type a method takes is not backwards compatible in GRPC, but changing the fields of a message is.

-I decided to just go with each method getting it's own type.
-It might be redundant right now, but it gives each method control over what it accepts without causing breaking API changes later on down the line.
+I decided that instead of overloading a `JobId` message type with fields specific to each of the routes, we'll start with each API method having it's own unique argument message type.

 ##### The "Arguments" Message Type